ronaldborla/chikka/README.md

     });
 ```

 Notice above that we now have `$sender` as the second parameter in our callback function.
 This is the `Sender` object that we need in order to execute the `reply()` function.
 The `reply()` function simply accepts a `Message` object as the first parameter.
 Since the `$message` passed on to the callback function already contains the mobile number of the sender as well as the unique `request id` from Chikka, then the `Sender` object will know where to send the reply.
-Take note that as per Chikka API specification, in order to identify the message to reply to, you will have to supply the `request_id` sent along in the POST data from Chikka
+Take note that as per Chikka API specification, in order to identify the message to reply to, you will have to supply the `request_id` sent along in the POST data from Chikka.
+Additionally, you can also set the cost of the message using `->cost`.
+Any amount will automatically be adjusted to its valid form according to the carrier of the mobile number.
+By default, the cost is `FREE`

 ### Receiving and replying to an SMS in Laravel 5